 Partitioning is splitting one physical hard drive or SSD into several different logical drives or volumes.
 In this case, the operating system will treat these volumes as completely different drives and provides them with their own drive letters.
+The disk partition allocated for the OS is called a system partition.

 These can be formatted into different file systems without affecting the other drives.
 To extend a target drive partition space, we simply shrink another drive and add some of its volumes to the target drive.
 As Windows has become more flexible in handling these operations throughout the upgrades, we can do this without losing or affecting any data, or formatting.
+In Windows 10 extend c drive is not that complex thing to do.

-Ways to Extend C Drive
+Ways on How to Extend Volume of C Drive in Windows 10

 There are 3 simple ways to do this: